sricheruvu/GettingAndCleaningData/Project/CodeBook.md

 dt_features      | Contains all the features from the features.txt file dt_activityType  | Contains all the activities from the activity_labels.txt file.
-The activities are: walking, walkingupstairs, walkingdownstairs, sitting, standing, laying dt_subjectTrain  | Contains all the training data done by each subject from the file subject_train.txt dt_xTrain        | Contains all the features from the x_train.txt file dt_yTrain        | Contains all the features from the y_train.txt file subjectTest      | Contains the data from subject_test.txt file xTest            | Contains the data from x_test.txt file yTest            | Contains the data from y_test.txt file
+The activities are: walking, walkingupstairs, walkingdownstairs, sitting, standing, laying dt_subjectTrain  | Contains all the training data done by each subject from the file subject_train.txt dt_xTrain        | Contains the training data from the x_train.txt file dt_yTrain        | Contains the training data from the y_train.txt file subjectTest      | Contains the testing data from subject_test.txt file xTest            | Contains the testing data from x_test.txt file yTest            | Contains the testing data from y_test.txt file

 ### Attribute Information
 For each record in the dataset it is provided: